Solutions Headlines

 Six of the solutions headlines from The Huffington Post tests included the word “simple.”
 Within the data, every time a solutions headline used the word “simple,” it outperformed the non-solutions version.
 Here are two examples of the use of the word in The Huffington Post solutions headlines:

-screen shot 2020 04 16 at 11.04.30 am
+Screen Shot 2020 04 16 at 11.04.30 AM

 The headline pairs differed in more ways than just use of the word “simple,” however, making it necessary for us to more systematically test whether “simple” solutions headlines did better than those without the word.